On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

 As each $H^q(X_1(g);\bQ)$ is finite-dimensional, by strong convergence of the spectral sequence it has a finite filtration whose filtration quotients are each subquotients of some $E^2_{s,t}$.
-Using the fact that $gr$-algebraic representations are closed under subquotients, extensions, and tensor products, and using the standard bar complex to compute $E^2_{s,t}$, it thus suffices to show that the $\olG$-action on $H^*(\overline{B\mr{Tor}}^\mr{fr}_\partial(W_{g,1})_\ell;\bQ)$ is algebraic in each degree.
+Using the fact that $gr$-algebraic representations are closed under subquotients, extensions, and tensor products, and using the standard bar complex to compute $E^2_{s,t}$, it therefore suffices to see that the $\smash{G_g^{\fr,[\ell]}}$-representations $H^*({B\mr{Tor}^\fr_\partial(W_{g,1})_\ell};\bQ)$ are algebraic in each degree: this is Theorem 8.3 of \cite{KR-WAlg}. \end{proof}